 Once the foundation of the data map is in place, it’s now time to look at enhancing and enriching it through data discovery software that can help develop advanced analytics into complex data.
 From a high level, the data discovery process identifies two key attributes:

 It’s likely that an organization stores personal data in more than one place.
-And several instances of the same data may be inconsistently classified or formatted across different sources.
+And several instances of the same customer data may be inconsistently classified or formatted across different sources.
 To create a holistic view, privacy teams need to facilitate an accurate and scalable translation across these differences.

-To accurately classify data across diverse sources and formats, analyzing the metadata may not be enough.
+To accurately classify data across diverse data sources and formats, analyzing the metadata may not be enough.
 Privacy teams need to go many levels deeper with their data analysis to develop data classifications that will inform decision-making around compliance and risk management.

 In some instances, topline metadata may raise a flag for privacy review.
 But metadata doesn’t cover all the possible iterations or combinations of sensitive data that a privacy team ought to know.